leahvelleman/jekyll-lilypond/README.md

 ![Source code for the first measure of Rite of Spring and the image output for the same measure](files/rite.png)

-Automatically generate sheet music snippets by adding Lilypond code blocks to your markdown files.
+Automatically generate sheet music images by adding Lilypond blocks to your markdown files.
+Customize the images and the HTML markup surrounding them using Liquid attributes, such as `alt: "The first measure of Rite of Spring"` in this example.

+For complete documentation, see [the plugin website](https://www.velleman.org/jekyll-lilypond).

 ## Installation